 When $n$ is below $n^{*}$, there are solutions, and in particular the optimal solution $\beta_{2}$, which achieve better squared error value than even the ground truth $\beta^{*}$.
 This is exhibited by the fact that the minimum value of $\Gamma$ is achieved at $\zeta=1$.
 We are dealing here with the case of overfitting.
 While, information theoretically it is impossible to precisely recover $\beta^*$ in this regime, it is not clear whether in this case there exists any algorithm which can recover at least a portion of the support of $\beta^{*}$, algorithmic complexity aside.
 We leave it as an interesting open question.

-When $n$ is below the one-bit information theoretic lower bound $n_{{\rm inf,1}}$, the overfitting situation is even more profound.
+When $n$ is below the ($k=1,$ large $\sigma$) information theoretic lower bound $n_{{\rm inf,1}}$, the overfitting situation is even more profound.
 Moving further away from $\beta^{*}$ allows for better and better squared error values ($\Gamma$ is decreasing in $\zeta$).

 \item [(c)] Motivated by the results in the theory of spin glasses and the later results in the context of randomly generated constraint satisfaction problems, and in light of the evidence of the Overlap Gap Property (OGP) discussed above, we consider the solution space geometry of the problem $\Phi_{2}$ as well as the restricted problem corresponding to the constraint $\|\beta-\beta^{*}\|_0=2\zeta k$.
 For many examples of randomly generated constraint satisfaction problems such as random K-SAT, proper coloring of a sparse random graph, the problem of finding a largest independent subset of a sparse random graph, and many others, it has been conjectured and later established rigorously that solutions achieving near optimality, or solution satisfying a set of randomly generated constraints, break down into clusters separated by cost barriers of a substantial size in some appropriate sense,~\cite{AchlioptasCojaOghlanRicciTersenghi},\cite{achlioptas2008algorithmic}, ~\cite{montanari2011reconstruction},\cite{coja2011independent},\cite{gamarnik2014limits},\cite{rahman2014local}, \cite{gamarnik2014performance}.